 Board of Directors and Committee Meetings; Annual Meeting Attendance.
-The Board of Directors held thirty (30) meetings between January 1, 2020 and December 31, 2020.
+The Board held 11 meetings between January 1, 2023 and December 31, 2023.
 All of the directors attended at least 80% of those meetings.
-All of the Company's directors are encouraged to attend the Company's annual meetings of stockholders.
-All of the outside directors participated telephonically in the Company's 2020 Special Meeting in Lieu of the Annual Meeting of Stockholders.
+All the Company's directors are encouraged to attend the Company's annual meetings of stockholders.
+All the outside directors participated telephonically in the Company's 2021 Special Meeting in Lieu of the Annual Meeting of Stockholders.

 Board Independence.
-The Board of Directors has reviewed the qualifications of each of Messrs.
+The Board has reviewed the qualifications of each of Messrs.
 Mangiardi, Peterson, Urdea and Pollack, constituting more than a majority of the Company's current directors, and has affirmatively determined that each individual is, or at the time of their service was, "independent" as such term is defined under the current listing standards of the Nasdaq Stock Market.
-The Board of Directors has determined that none of these directors has a material relationship with the Company that would interfere with the exercise of independent judgment.
-In addition, each member of the Audit Committee is independent as required under Section 10A(m) (3) of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+The Board has determined that none of these directors has a material relationship with the Company that would interfere with the exercise of independent judgment.
+In addition, each member of the Audit Committee is independent as required under Section 10A(m)(3) of the Securities Exchange Act of 1934, as amended (the "Exchange Act").

 Stockholder Communications.
-Any stockholder wishing to communicate with any of the Company's directors regarding the Company may write to the director, c/o Clerk, Pressure BioSciences, Inc., 14 Norfolk Avenue, South Easton, MA 02375.
+Any stockholder wishing to communicate with any of the Company's directors regarding the Company may write to the director, c/o Clerk, Pressure BioSciences, Inc., 480 Neponset St., Canton, MA 02021.
 The Clerk will forward any reasonable communications directly to the director(s).